Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs: Introduction

 respectively.
 More precisely, we discretize the penalized DRBSDE \eqref{eq:intro_penalized} on the coarse grid \(\pi\), while the forward process \(X\) is simulated on the finer grid \(\tilde{\pi}\) by the Euler--Maruyama scheme and then evaluated at the coarse-grid times.
 With $\Delta W_{i+1}=W_{t_{i+1}}-W_{t_i}$, the scheme is given by

 for $i=n-1,\dots,0$.

-However, several issues arise naturally in implementing this procedure: (i) how the penalty parameter \(\lambda\) interacts with the time discretization, (ii) which choice of \(\lambda\) and \(\tilde{\Delta t}\) leads to an efficient implementation, and (iii) what convergence rate is achieved by the resulting approximation.
-This paper addresses these questions.
+Several challenges naturally arise in implementing this procedure: (i) understanding how the penalty parameter \(\lambda\) interacts with the time discretization, (ii) identifying choices of \(\lambda\) and \(\tilde{\Delta t}\) that yield an efficient implementation, and (iii) determining the convergence rate achieved by the resulting approximation scheme.
+This study addresses these questions.

+\textbf{Related Works} Although studies specifically addressing explicit error bounds for penalty-based numerical schemes for (doubly) reflected BSDEs are scarce, we mention the following works that are related to the present study. \begin{itemize}

+\item In \cite{BC:08}, the authors studied a non-penalization-based discrete-time approximation scheme for reflected BSDEs in a Markovian setting, with obstacle of the form $h(X)$ for a forward diffusion $X$.
+They established a convergence rate of order $O(\Delta t^{1/4})$ for the discretely reflected problem, and obtained the improved rate $O(\Delta t^{1/2})$ under the additional smoothness assumption $h\in C_b^2$.

+\item The corresponding double-barrier case was studied in \cite{C:09}, where an Euler-type approximation for doubly reflected BSDEs was introduced.
+Under varying regularity assumptions, squared-error bounds of order $O(\Delta t^{q})$ were obtained for suitable $q\in\{1/6,\,1/3,\,1/2\}$.

+\item It was shown in \cite{X:11}, which proposes a binomial-tree-based discretization scheme for BSDEs with two continuous barriers, that the penalized solutions converge to the solution of the original DRBSDE, with penalization error of order $O(\lambda^{-1/2})$.